 - an order reallocating parental responsibility to another person for the child or young person.

 Under the legislative changes, there is no longer an automatic presumption that the child or young person is in need of care and protection if a contract breach notice is filed with the court.
-This means parents and primary caregivers who work with FACS to address child protection concerns will not be at a legal disadvantage if they enter into a parent responsibility contract.
+This means parents and primary caregivers who work with DCJ to address child protection concerns will not be at a legal disadvantage if they enter into a parent responsibility contract.

 Parent capacity orders